GCT Featured Articles

 SUSTAINABLE CITIES |

-[Note: Joe Biden and Kamala Harris are in the White House, however, there is a strong Republican Congressional presence (much of this was written while Trump was in office, during which time Republicans had an even stronger Congressional presence).
+[Note: Joe Biden and Kamala Harris are in the White House.
+There is also a strong Republican Congressional presence (much of this was written while Trump was in office, during which time Republicans had an even stronger Congressional presence).
 The United States has rejoined the international community focused on climate action.

 First and foremost, the new administration has pledged to fully participate in the Paris Climate Accord and current United Nations Framework on Climate Change activities.
 Biden has taken the additional step of pledging that the US achieves net zero emissions (carbon neutrality) by 2050.
 The US government is also investing substantially in clean energy infrastructure.
 This green investment includes clean energy job development and investment in many other significant sustainable climate, energy, environmental, and economic US sectors.]